 The Bible is the most frightening book I know.
 I don’t go there for comfort and reassurance – I open the covers with a sense of anticipation close to dread.
 What challenge will I find next?
 The scariest moments of all come when trying to work with a Bible passage to prepare a sermon – how can I know what this means, do I really have the nerve to announce what I think I find there?
 What on earth I am supposed to say about a story of divinely commanded genocide, or of a God who breaches the laws of nature with spectacularly strange miracles and signs?
 What makes the preacher more than a spiritual entertainer or theology anything more than an intellectual trick to square these impossible circles?

 The Bible, as we know, is not one book but a library, written, edited, collated and copied by countless individuals and communities through several millennia of human history.
-With all its internal variety and inconsistencies, it is held together by a grand narrative – an overarching rainbow story of a universe that has its origin and end in a gracious and loving God.
+With all its internal variety and inconsistencies, it is held together by a grand narrative – an overarching rainbow story of a universe that has its origin and end in a gracious and loving God who is fathful to their people.
 Whatever we find in there – even the strangest and most disturbing things – is hanging upon that story like an ornament on a Christmas tree.

-Rev. Stan Brown is Ecumenical Chaplain at Kingston University.
+Written by Revd Stan Brown.
+Revd Stan is Ecumenical Chaplain at Kingston University.